astrelsky/Ghidra-Cpp-Class-Analyzer/README.md

 ---------------

 A cheap and lazy "database" has been implemented for virtual function tables.
-It is mainly a proof of concept but it is functional.
+It is mainly a proof of concept but is functional.
 The provided json db file is just a collection of mangled strings for the functions found in the vtables in libstdc++.
 To use simply add the ghidra_scripts folder into Ghidra's scripts path, run the GccRtti analyzer and then run parse_vtable_db.py.
-For best result run the parser before running the C++ Class Analyzer.
+For best results run the parser before running the C++ Class Analyzer.

 Compatibility